The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Additional Maintenance Checklist Tasks for Fiberglass Doors

-As a rule, fiberglass doors require less regular maintenance than wood doors do.
+As a rule, fiberglass doors require less regular maintenance than wood doors.

 However, annual cleaning should still be a must, even for durable fiberglass exterior doors.